 - ensure that equipment and devices are safe to use

-- provide accurate and concise records about the condition of specialist medical devices
+- maintain accurate and concise records about the condition of specialist medical devices and any safety checks, repairs and tests that have taken place

 - contribute to technical problem solving so that any device/equipment issues can be quickly resolved